lottev1991/tacotron2-tts-GUI/README.md

 The ``requirements.txt`` file is kind of overkill currently due to literally just being the output of ``pip freeze``.
 Will probably fix this later.

 ### TODO:
-- Compile .exe (priority).
+- [x] Compile .exe
-- Add option to export .wav file (priority).
+- [x] Add option to export .wav file
-- Add support for HiFi-GAN vocoder.
+- [] Add support for HiFi-GAN vocoder.
 Currently, tacotron models trained on HiFi-GAN have a slight reduction in quality due to the exclusive use of waveglow at the moment.
 Despite this, they are at least functional.
-- Add options to adjust speed, pitch, etc. (long-term).
+- [] Add options to adjust speed, pitch, etc. (long-term).
-- Add some snazzy features such as model icons and config support (long-term).
+- [] Add some snazzy features such as model icons and config support (long-term).
-- Add support for translated strings (long-term).
+- [] Add support for translated strings (long-term).

 ### Small FAQ
 #### Do TALQu models work?